mikarinneoracle/dockernode-app/wercker.md

-# Rolling router sticky sessions with Wercker
+# Rolling router with Wercker

 Since the Oracle acquisition of <a href="http://www.wercker.com/">Wercker</a> we have moved the
 <a href="https://gist.github.com/mikarinneoracle/5f1e513f2a856a3be86c31c3f0dcabe2#rolling-deployments">deployment process